framesurge/perseus/docs/next/en-US/tutorials/hello-world.md

 <details>
 <summary>Why do I need a CLI?</summary>

-Perseus is a _very_ complex system, and, if you had to write all that complexity yourself, that _Hello World!_ example would be more like 1700 lines of code than 17!
+Perseus is a _very_ complex system, and, if you had to write all that complexity yourself, that _Hello World!_ example would be more like 1200 lines of code than 12!
 The CLI lets you abstract away all that complexity into a directory that you might have noticed appear called `.perseus/`.
 If you take a look inside, you'll actually find two crates (Rust packages): one for your app, and another for the server that serves your app.
 These are what actually run your app, and they import the code you've written.
 The `define_app!` macro defines a series of functions and constants at compile-time that make this possible.

 When you run `perseus serve`, the `.perseus/` directory is created and added to your `.gitignore`, and then three stages occur in parallel (they're shown in your terminal):

 -   _🔨 Generating your app_ -- here, your app is built to a series of static files in `.perseus/dist/static`, which makes your app lightning-fast (your app's pages are ready before it's even been deployed, which is called _static site generation_, or SSG)
 -   _🏗️ Building your app to Wasm_ -- here, your app is built to [WebAssembly](https://webassembly.org), which is what lets a low-level programming language like Rust run in the browser
--   _📡 Building server_ -- here, Perseus builds its internal server based on your code, and prepares to serve your app
+-   _📡 Building server_ -- here, Perseus builds its internal server based on your code, and prepares to serve your app (note that an app this simple can actually use [static exporting](:reference/exporting), but we'll deal with that later)

 The first time you run this command, it can take quite a while to get everything ready, but after that it'll be really fast.
 And, if you haven't changed any code (_at all_) since you last ran it, you can run `perseus serve --no-build` to run the server basically instantaneously.